rootkovska/rootkovska.github.io/_posts/2015-12-17-Constitution.md

 replace the Constitution was just ... too much.

-So I wrote what I call 'My Constitution' and (on 22 July 2008) [addressed](https://www.youtube.com/watch?v=3a8bH0ilu5Q) the President of the Republic (our guardian of the constitution) thanking him for my culture, resigning from the citizenship, concurrently introducing my Constitution, because my constitution factively overlaps, include, his one.
+So I wrote what I call 'My Constitution' and (on 22 July 2008) addressed the President of the Republic Giorgio Napolitano thanking him for my culture, introducing My Constitution and resigning from the italian citizenship because my constitution factively overlaps, include, his one.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/3a8bH0ilu5Q" frameborder="0" allowfullscreen>Italian Crackdown</iframe>

 No black magic here: I've just compressed the first (roughly) 20 slim articles of the Italian Constitution in 7 fat ones, applied old patches never enacted by our catholicians, and added a few ideas for practical reasons.
 I showed the promo video to a few (bored) people and asked to evolve that text using tools like SVN (or alike) rather then a wiki; so that, by adding collective intelligence, one day it could become something serious.

+# Italian Crackdown

 > A movie that was originally a comedy, but became a documentary.
 > (Urban Dictionary about the movie "Idiocracy")